Disorder-free localization in quantum walks: Introduction

-For the particular quantum walk, we consider a discrete-time walker coupled to on-site spin-half systems on a one-dimensional lattice such that the presence of the walker on a specific site coherently rotates the corresponding spin.
-Our examination of the considered system involves two parts.
-First, we consider the walker and investigate its spreading dynamics as it interacts with the spins.
-Below a critical coupling strength, only some eigenstates become localized around the origin and thus still leaving ballistic tails in the evolving probability distribution.
-We show that interactions above the critical value yield exponential dynamical localization for the walker without breaking any translational or temporal symmetries.
 In this sense, our model provides a simple manifestation of interaction-induced disorder-free localization~\cite{smith2017disorder}.
 We then turn our attention to the spin system and study its relaxation and entanglement dynamics.
 Similar to MBL, the local integrals of motion on the spin chain decohere and entangle due to emergent interactions between them.
-When the walker is localized, the emergent interaction decays exponentially and leads to logarithmic growth in entanglement mimicing the effect in MBL systems.
-Surprisingly, in the delocalized regime entanglement growth remains slow despite the ballistic tails.
+When the walker is localized, the emergent interaction decays exponentially and leads to sublinear growth in entanglement mimicking the effect in MBL systems.
+Interestingly, for our simulations at intermediate time scales, entanglement growth remains slow also in the seemingly delocalized regime due to the suppression of the ballistic tails and the low coupling.

 This manuscript is organized as follows.
 In Sec.~\ref{sec:model}, we introduce our model and discuss the implications of the extensive number of local symmetries for disorder-free localization.
 Our main results are presented in Sec.~\ref{sec:results}.
 We first provide the quasi-energy spectrum as a function of the interaction parameter and study the localization properties of the walker and dynamics of the local spins.
 Then, we demonstrate the logarithmic growth of entanglement in time that arises due to an effective interaction between the spins induced by the walker.
 In Sec. \ref{sec:conclusion}, we conclude by making connections to similarly behaving systems and possible extensions.
-The equilibration of entanglement entropy for small systems, details of the matrix-product-state (MPS) calculations, and the perturbative effects of a symmetry-breaking field are discussed in the appendices.
+The equilibration of entanglement entropy for small systems, analysis of the entanglement spread, details of the matrix-product-state (MPS) calculations, and the perturbative effects of a symmetry-breaking field are discussed in the appendices.